Dgame/blog/content/php8-attributes/index.md

 }
 ```

 With that we would be able to do our examples without configuring all of the `Deserializer`.
-And if we want to deserialize json or another format? well, we _could_ just use another `Deserialize`-trait in another namespace which delegates the deserialize process to the "main" `Deserialize`-trait:
+And if we want to deserialize json or another format?
+Well, we _could_ just use another `Deserialize`-trait in another namespace which delegates the deserialize process to the "main" `Deserialize`-trait:

 ```php
 <?php